etlbox/etlbox.website/doks_v0.5/content/en/recipes/data-integration/sftp.md

 ## Preqrequisites

 This example requires the [ETLBox core package](https://www.nuget.org/packages/etlbox), and the [SSH.NET](https://www.nuget.org/packages/SSH.NET) package added to your code.
+The example uses SSH.NET, but other libraries will offer similar functionalities.

 ## Example Code Overview

 Let's have a look at the whole example code first.
 After this, we'll dive into the details of the example.

+The example is very straightforward - it utilized a TextSource to read data from a simple text file (`readme.txt`).
+But it can be easily applied to all other ETLBox Streaming Connectors (e.g. JsonSource, XmlSource, TextSource, CsvSource, ...) - they all [offer you to pass an existing stream](https://www.etlbox.net/docs/stream-connectors/streaming/#pass-existing-stream) as a parameter.

 ```C#
 using ETLBox.DataFlow;